 The ROM ‘Minoan’ Goddess: the Suspect Sisters (and brothers)

 I start with the suspected Minoan forgeries, which have often been compared to the ROM Goddess.
 These are discussed in detail by Kenneth Lapatin in Mysteries of the Snake Goddess (2002).
 It is very hard to certainly prove that any of these are in fact forgeries made in the early 20th century, but they share characteristics which, taken together, suggest that the figurines were not genuine Minoan objects.
 They all have a vague acquisition story and no known archaeological findspot, although several of them are linked to particular areas of Crete as their stories were retold over the decades after they were acquired.
 This sort of imprecise archaeological provenience is not in itself particularly surprising, since, if genuine, these pieces were smuggled out of Crete without permission from the authorities.
 However, many of the figurines have a suspiciously similar collection pattern, travelling through the hands of the same people.
 They are also similar in aspects of their stylistic and technical details – resembling the archaeologically excavated Minoan artefacts, but different in certain key respects.
-As I discuss in an earlier post, there is evidence that fake Minoan artefacts were being made and then artificially aged in Crete by the people who worked with Arthur Evans excavating the genuine Minoan remains at Knossos.
+As I discuss in an earlier article, there is evidence that fake Minoan artefacts were being made and then artificially aged in Crete by the people who worked with Arthur Evans excavating the genuine Minoan remains at Knossos.

 The Boston Snake Goddess